 Brewing methods compared

-Cold brew refers to a coffee that is brewed with cold water for an extended amount of time.
+Cold Brew Coffee: So while traditional iced coffee involves hot brewed coffee poured over ice, cold brew coffee is slightly different.
+Cold brew refers to coarse ground coffee that is brewed with cold water for an extended amount of time.
 Since cold brew is made with cold or room temperature water, the extraction process is slower.
 It must be brewed for 12 to 18 hours in order to extract all of the flavor possible, with water and coffee grounds making contact for the entire 12 to 18 hour window.

 These differences in time and temperature play a part in the eventual flavor differences between the two brews.